Flori-87/datamad0320/module-1/lab-resolving-git-conflicts/your-code/about-me.md

 * Where are you from?
 I am from Seville, although I have been living in Madrid since 2010.
 * What do you do?
-I am a researcher in the Molecular Biology field.
-* Do you have previous experience with technology/data?
-Not really.
-I learnt programming in C language during my Bachelor degree, but it was long time ago.

 # Why am I here